Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/iscsidconf.png)
 **Figure 159** Setup for the initiator.

-Now we need to restart the iscsi demon for making sure our setting applied.
+Now we need to restart the iscsi deamon for making sure our setting applied.

 ```
 service iscsid stop